 ASSESSMENT AND PERFORMANCE

 Blue Valley students in grades 3-8 and 10 will participate in the Kansas Assessment Program (known as KAP) in the areas of English Language Arts (ELA) and Math.
-Students in grades 5, 8, and 11 are tested in Science.
-Starting in 2020-21, students are also given one classroom-based Social Studies state assessment during their time in elementary school, once in middle school, and once in high school.
+Students in grade 5, 8, and 11 are tested in Science.
+Starting in 2021-22, students are also given one classroom-based Social Studies state assessment in grades 4, 7, and 11.
 For dates, please view the assessment calendar linked to the right.

 NATIONAL PERFORMANCE (MAP, AP, ACT, SAT)